tonysyu/tonysyu.pelican/content/posts/source-control-for-scientists-and-soloists.rst

 sorely lacking the benefits of source control, which is what prompted my original presentation.

-All examples are taken from real changes I made to my adopted code base.
+All examples are taken from real changes that I made to my adopted code base.
 Apologies to the original authors of this code.